kisangkay/Milestone2_Group62/Software Design Document.md

 **1.** **Food Search by Name:** To swiftly search any food item by name and obtain its whole nutritional profile, which includes calories, macronutrients (fat, carbs, and protein), and micronutrients (vitamins and minerals), users require a straightforward search bar.

-**2. Comprehensive Nutritional Analysis:** The breakdown of lipids, carbs, proteins, and other important nutrients should be shown in tables, pie charts, and bar graphs that allow users to pick any item and examine complete nutritional information.
+**2. Comprehensive Nutritional Analysis:** The breakdown of lipids, carbs, proteins, and other important nutrients should be shown in a <span style="color:red"> pie chart,</span> that allow users to pick any item and examine <span style="color:red"> its top nutritional information.

 **3. Filter for Nutritional Range:** For low-sodium foods, for instance. the system should allow users to enter the lowest and maximum values for each nutrient and provide a list of items that fit within that range.

 **4. Filter for Nutritional Levels:** Foods should be able to be filtered by three nutritional levels (low, mid, and high) for important nutrients such as protein, carbs, fats, and sugars.
 This aids in locating meals that meet particular dietary requirements.

-**5. Comparing Foods:** To help users make educated decisions, the system should allow them to compare many items at once and display their nutritional values side by side.
+**5. Comparing Foods:** To help users make educated decisions, the system should allow them to compare <span style="color:red"> three </span>items at once and display their nutritional values side by side.

 **6. Visual Guide to Nutrition:** To facilitate comprehension and improve decision-making, users need tools that allow them to create visual representations of nutritional data, such as pie charts and bar graphs.

-**7. Data Export and Report Creation:** Nutritionists and researchers, for example, must export or store nutritional data for client consultations, future analysis, and reporting.

-**8. Extra feature (to be suggested by the group):** A "Meal Planner" feature, which would allow users to mix and match foods to make meals and view the meal's complete nutritional breakdown, might be added to the system to further improve its usefulness and assist users in maintaining balanced diets.

 ### 2.2 Software  Requirements